 Docking Bay 7 Food and Cargo

 Docking Bay 7 is another great addition to the Star Wars: Galaxy’s Edge portion of the park and serves unique meals from breakfast to dinner.
-This is our favorite option for a quick service breakfast and we explain more about the offerings here in our Best Breakfast at Hollywood Studios post.
+This is our favorite option for a quick service lunch or dinner.

 The Bay is styled like an old hangar on Batuu and the menu is full of foreign dishes with delicious twists.
 We enjoy the Smoked Kaduu Pork Ribs, as well as the Batuuan Beef Pot Roast.
 Both are really savory dishes, but if you prefer a lighter meal, try the Roasted Endorian Chicken Salad and wash it down with Moof Juice.

 There are no reservations required as this is a quick service restaurant with indoor seating, but there is mobile order available.
 We suggest using this when the park is extremely busy so you can grab your order without the wait.

 Ronto Roasters is a little stand you’ll find on the outskirts of Star Wars: Galaxy’s Edge that serves a few savory meal items to fix your snack cravings or to grab a quick meal on the go.
 It’s equipped with a few outdoor tables for you to sit and enjoy.